Art Apprenticeship Network

 The program will run between 2020 – 2022.

-Mentor applications for 2021 have closed.
+Mentor applications for 2022 are closed

 How it Works

-- Established artists or curators working in the Vancouver area, or workers associated with a not-for-profit apply with a well-defined project or scope of work
+- Established artists or curators working in the Vancouver area, or cultural workers associated with a not-for-profit apply with a well-defined project or scope of work

 - The Shumka Centre shares the opportunities with senior-level students at Emily Carr, who indicate which opportunities they’re interested in

 - The Shumka Centre liaises with selected artists, curators and cultural workers and connects them with Emily Carr students who have applied to work with them

 - Established artists, curators and cultural workers choose the best match

 - Emily Carr students apprentice for approximately 150 hours (depending on the scope and timeline of the project)

 - Apprentices are paid by Emily Carr University